-At present the Transpower 220kV lines supplying the area north of the Auckland Isthmus pass through the Transpower owned Henderson substation.
+At present the Transpower 220kV lines supplying the area north of the Auckland isthmus pass through a single Transpower point of supply (Henderson).
 The total demand supplied by the 220kV lines north of the Auckland isthmus is about 650 MVA.
-Transpower has indicated that a significant portion of the load could not be supplied if the 220kV double circuit line fails during peak conditions, with a small portion being supplied by the two double circuit 110kV circuits which cross the Auckland isthmus.
+Transpower has indicated that up to 500MVA of load will be lost if the 220kV double circuit line fails during peak conditions.
+The situation is expected to get worse as the load increases.
+The expected repair time for the line is about two to three days.
+The 110kV lines connecting Otahuhu substation (via Transpower's Mt Roskill and Mangere substations) to Henderson and Hepburn Road substations are operated normally open to avoid overloading under 220kV circuit contingency conditions.
+This configuration reduces the security of the transmission grid.

-The provision of a transmission corridor for future cross-isthmus use or supply to the UnitedNetworks Wairau Road substation remains an important long term objective for security of supply to the region.
-UnitedNetworks is securing easements for a section of a corridor from Transpower's Albany substation to the Wairau Road substation as land becomes available.
+The provision of a transmission corridor for future cross-isthmus use or supply to the UnitedNetworks' Wairau Road substation remains an important long term objective.
+UnitedNetworks is securing easements for a section of a corridor from Transpower's Albany substation to the Wairau Road substation (North Shore Transmission Corridor).
 The corridor follows a route relatively close to the existing Albany-Wairau 110kV dual circuit, and makes provision for both 110kV and 220kV circuits.